seL4/website/Contribute/style.md

 ## Kernel code

+In addition to the [general](#general-c-code) and [verification requirements](#verification-requirements), use the following for kernel code.
+These are different to [user level](#user-level-code) requirements.

 * Use `word_t` for word-sized things.
-* Do not explicitly typecast between pointers and references (i.e., integers used as, e.g., offsets into structures): use object-specific macros for this purpose, such as `TCB_REF` and `TCB_PTR`.
+* Do not explicitly typecast between pointers and references, i.e., integers used as, e.g., offsets into structures: use object-specific macros for this purpose, such as `TCB_REF` and `TCB_PTR`.

 ### Format strings